kiranmaimalluvalasa/DP-203/README.md

 Azure SQL Database is a fully managed relational database service optimized for transactional workloads and general-purpose applications.
 It supports /*OLTP(online transaction processing)*/ scenarios with traditional SQL Server-based architecture, offering scalability through vertical and horizontal scaling.

 Azure SQL Data Warehouse (Azure Synapse Analytics) is a cloud-based data warehouse service designed for analytical processing and big data analytics.
 It utilizes massively parallel processing (MPP) architecture for scalable query performance across large datasets, making it ideal for /*OLAP(online analytical processing)*/  workloads and complex analytics tasks.
+#### example:
+A data warehouse is a repository that can be used to store structured data . you can use the sql query lang to work with the data in the data warehouse. by why sql ? online course platfrom as web application .this use a sql database -> course
+-> student
+-> order
+This is an online transaction processing system where transactions are continually added to the database, particularly on a popular platform where purchases occur frequently.
+However, for strategic decision-making and business insights, such as improving user experiences or forecasting market trends, senior management requires analysis of both current and historical transactional data.
+To avoid overloading the transactional system, which is optimized for real-time transactions, organizations use a SQL data warehouse.
+Unlike transactional databases, SQL data warehouses are designed for online analytical processing (OLAP), handling large datasets and supporting complex queries across historical and current data sources without impacting operational systems.

 ## what is difference between olap and oltp in azure